- InstituteUniversity of Lethbridge

 I was born and raised in Northern Manitoba, and spent most of my time shielding myself from the cold!
-Fortunately, I was lucky enough to be living close to the school I went to, but man I do not miss those winters.
-I grew up playing sports like volleyball, basketball, and curling.
-I’ve always loved school and still do - it’s the place where I see my friends everyday, discover new books, and spend hours in the library reading.
+I was always hands-on in school and I absolutely loved to play sports, you name it and I probably played it at some point.
+Long story short, I’ve always loved school and still do - it’s the place where I see my friends everyday, and learn about myself and others.
 It feels like home to me.

 During the summer before 9th grade I moved to Calgary.
 The move was really hard on me, and I struggled to make friends.
 Needless to say I was feeling homesick.
-It wasn’t until my last two years of high school that I finally started to feel like I belonged.
+It wasn’t until my last two years of high school that I finally found my footing.
 I became the editor of our school yearbook and started to become more involved in other extracurricular activities.
 I was excited for my future, and most importantly I was excited for post-secondary.